audioxide/data/data/posts/20180830-reviews-foals-antidotes.md

   - alternative rock
   - indie
 featuredimage: album-artwork/antidotes-foals.jpg
 artworkCredit: was designed by British artist Christopher Wright, aka Tinhead.
 The original artwork he submitted had two people on it - a man and a woman - but band frontman Yannis Philippakis thought cutting it down to one would make the cover more iconic.
-“We had an argument,” Wright said, “but in the end, obviously, he got his way.”
+‘We had an argument,’ Wright said, ‘but in the end, obviously, he got his way.’
 artworkCreditSource: https://hypergallery.com/blogs/blog/interview-tinhead
 artist: Foals
 album: Antidotes